Maysa Assaf: Education and career

 Assaf holds a BA in Mass Communication and Political Science.
-She obtained her Image Consultancy degree from the Sterling Style Academy in New York.
 She began her career as a fashion journalist, and master of ceremonies.

 Assaf hosts and presents her own show, The Power of Styling, and she is a frequent contributor to variety show B Beirut, and Fashion Time.
 Following the success of her TV and fashion journalism career, Assaf started her own image consultancy, personal shopping, and etiquette business.
 Assaf is widely recognized in the Arab World for her stinging runway and red carpet fashion critiques, and as a fashion show panelist.
 Her celebrity clients include Lebanese artists Yara, Myriam Fares, and Arab and international celebrities Angham, Laila Elwi, Iveta Mukuchyan, Latifa, Maysaa Maghrebi, and Nesreen Tafesh.